 As a result of this distribution requirement, our operating partnership cannot rely on retained earnings to fund its ongoing operations to the same extent that other companies whose parent companies are not REITs can.
 During the year ended December 31, 2022, we declared and our board of directors approved, cash dividends on our common stock and restricted stock units and in our capacity as general partner of the Operating Partnership, authorized distributions on our OP Units totaling approximately \$1.44 per share.
-During the year ended December 31, 2021, we declared and our board of directors approved, cash dividends on our common stock and restricted stock units and in our capacity as general partner of directors approved, cash dividends on our common stock and restricted stock units and in our capacity as general partnership, authorized distributions on our OP Units totaling approximately \$1.02 per share, and cash dividends on our Series A Preferred Stock totaling approximately \$4,167.
+During the year ended December 31, 2021, we declared and our board of directors approved, cash dividends on our common stock and restricted stock units and in our capacity as general partner of the Operating Partnership, authorized distributions on our OP Units totaling approximately \$1.02 per share, and cash dividends on our Series A Preferred Stock totaling approximately \$4,167.
 Our Series A Preferred Stock was redeemed in full on April 6, 2021.